 - Daily egg collection

-- Daily checks on food/water supply and cleanliness
+- Daily checks on food and water supply, as well as cleanliness

 - Monthly check for parasites

 - Average annual cost: Initial investment between $200-$400 should last for years.

 - Temperament: Docile unless their hive is threatened.

 - Space requirement: 5-10ft radius around each hive.

 Once you’ve purchased (or constructed) your hives and bought your packaged bees or a nuc, you’ll need to get them introduced.
 The introduction methods will vary slightly depending on how your bees arrived, in a nuc or a package.